SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>deviceTypeId</td>
 <td>string</td>
 <td>yes</td>
-<td>Id of the managed object containing the device protocol</td>
+<td>ID of the managed object containing the device protocol</td>
 </tr>
 <tr>
 <td>matchingRootNodes</td>
 <td>list&lt;string&gt;</td>
 <td>no</td>
-<td>List of Id of the root nodes to execute the operation.
+<td>List of ID of the root nodes to execute the operation.
 When it is not provided, the application state of all matching nodes will be returned.</td>
 </tr>
 </tbody>
 </table>